Kindaras/WindowsRapidChangeCursor/README.md

 # WindowsRapidChangeCursor
-- Put cursor's files in the Cursor folder
+- Put cursor's files in a folder inside Cursors folder
-- Change the SetCursorParts file to match your cursor files
+- Set a SetCursorParts file inside your cursor folder to match your cursor files
 ### Command line's command
 ```
 AlwaysSetCustom
 ```
-Launch the script to always change the cursor to the selected custom ones
+Launch the script to always change the cursor to a random ones from the custom ones